oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

     read --raw-line --with-eol  # include the trailing \n

-* Known-size reads are done block-wise and fast:
+* Known-size reads are done block-wise (not character-wise) and fast:

     read --all               # whole file including trailing \n, fills $_reply read --all (&x)          # fills $x